tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** Why do you endlessly oppose the CoC?

 **A:** I don't.
 I voted for the initial CoC when I was on the Board.
-And when I talked about Python's early daya, that was an opportunity for people to learn some entertaining and educational (if I say so myself) history.
+And when I talked about Python's early days, that was an opportunity for people to learn some entertaining and educational (if I say so myself) history.
 If people let confirmation bias, bad faith, or ill will blind them to that, that's their loss.
 [Here](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950/15):
 >> [Ned Batchelder] I’m fully in favor of the community educating or excluding someone who is “routinely impatient and dismissive.”
 Allowing that behavior drives other people out.
 It’s a bad tradeoff.

 > [me] I actually agree.
 In the early days, Python was in much more of a “beggars can’t be choosers” category.
 It outgrew that long ago.